$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: Introduction

 for all $f\in C^1(\Omega)\cap C^0(\overline\Omega)$ such that $\bar\partial f$ has a continuous continuation to $\overline\Omega$. \end{thm} In the above theorem, $C^1(\Omega)$ denotes the space of complex valued functions which are of class $C^1$ on $\Omega$, $C^0(\overline{\Omega})$ represents the space of complex valued continuous functions on $\overline{\Omega}$, and we identify $\bar{\partial}f$ with $\left(\frac{\partial f}{\partial \bar{z}_1},\cdots,\frac{\partial f}{\partial\bar{z}_n}\right)$.\\ For the case $p=2$, Theorem \ref{thm:L^p poincare inequality} is a $\bar\partial$-version of the Poincar\'e inequality presented as in Theorem \ref{thm:real poincare inequality}.
-If $p=2$ and $f$ is real valued, Theorem \ref{thm:L^p poincare inequality} is a consequence of Theorem \ref{thm:real poincare inequality} since in this case $|df|=2|\bar\partial f|.$ If $p=2$ and $f$ has compact support, Theorem \ref{thm:L^p poincare inequality} is also a consequence of Theorem \ref{thm:real poincare inequality} as
+If $p=2$ and $f$ is real valued, Theorem \ref{thm:L^p poincare inequality} is a consequence of Theorem \ref{thm:real poincare inequality} since in this case $|\nabla f|=2|\bar\partial f|.$ If $p=2$ and $f$ has compact support, Theorem \ref{thm:L^p poincare inequality} is also a consequence of Theorem \ref{thm:real poincare inequality} as

 When $\Omega$ is strictly pseudoconvex with $C^2$-boundary and $p=2$, the result of Theorem \ref{thm:L^p poincare inequality} is already known (e.g. see the proof of \cite[Proposition 2.2.2]{Ber95}).
-The general case is beyond the scope of Theorem \ref{thm:real poincare inequality} since one cannot control the norm of $\bar\partial f$ in term of that of $df$, and beyond the discussion in \cite{Ber95} since the strict pseudoconvexity condition is indispensable for the arguments there. \\ We don't know whether Theorem \ref{thm:L^p poincare inequality} still holds or not if $p=\infty$ (of course, the norm should be interpreted in terms of the $L^\infty$-norm).\\ Parallel to Theorem \ref{thm:real sobolev inequality}, we also consider a generalization of Theorem \ref{thm:L^p poincare inequality} as follows. \begin{thm} Let $\Omega\subset\mc^n$ be a bounded domain with $C^1$-boundary and let $p,q,r$ satisfy
+The general case is beyond the scope of Theorem \ref{thm:real poincare inequality} since one cannot control the norm of $\bar\partial f$ in term of that of $\nabla f$, and beyond the discussion in \cite{Ber95} since the strict pseudoconvexity condition is indispensable for the arguments there. \\ We don't know whether Theorem \ref{thm:L^p poincare inequality} still holds or not if $p=\infty$.\\ Parallel to Theorem \ref{thm:real sobolev inequality}, we also consider a generalization of Theorem \ref{thm:L^p poincare inequality} as follows. \begin{thm} Let $\Omega\subset\mc^n$ be a bounded domain with Lipschitz boundary and let $p,q,r$ satisfy

-then there is a constant $\delta:=\delta(\Omega,n,p,q,r)>0$ such that
+then there is a constant $\delta:=\delta(\Omega,p,q,r)>0$ such that